flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 ## Construct FlashR vectors and matrices

 FlashR provides a set of functions to create FlashR vectors and matrices.
-These functions have the interfaces similar to the R counterparts.
+These functions have interfaces similar to their R counterparts.

 The functions for creating FlashR vectors: